mpv-player/mpv/DOCS/man/options.rst

 ``--interpolation-threshold=<0..1,-1>``
     Threshold below which frame ratio interpolation gets disabled (default:
-    ``0.0001``).
+    ``0.01``).
 This is calculated as ``abs(disphz/vfps - 1) < threshold``,
     where ``vfps`` is the speed-adjusted video FPS, and ``disphz`` the display refresh rate.
 (The speed-adjusted video FPS is roughly equal to the normal video FPS, but with slowdown and speedup applied.
 This matters if you use ``--video-sync=display-resample`` to make video run synchronously to the display FPS, or if you change the ``speed`` property.)

+    The default is intended to enable interpolation in scenarios where retiming with the ``--video-sync=display-*`` cannot adjust the speed of the video sufficiently for smooth playback.
+For example if a video is 60.00 FPS and your display refresh rate is 59.94 Hz, interpolation will never be activated, since the mismatch is within 1% of the refresh rate.
+The default also handles the scenario when mpv cannot determine the container FPS, such as during certain live streams, and may dynamically toggle interpolation on and off.
+In this scenario, the default would be to not use interpolation but rather to allow ``--video-sync=display-*`` to retime the video to match display refresh rate.
+See ``--video-sync-max-video-change`` for more information about how mpv will retime video.

-    The default is intended to almost always enable interpolation if the playback rate is even slightly different from the display refresh rate.
-But note that if you use e.g. ``--video-sync=display-vdrop``, small deviations in the rate can disable interpolation and introduce a discontinuity every other minute.
+    Also note that if you use e.g. ``--video-sync=display-vdrop``, small deviations in the rate can disable interpolation and introduce a discontinuity every other minute.

     Set this to ``-1`` to disable this logic.